-- All breaches have to be reported.
-Where there are multiple controllers affected by the processor's breach, the processor must notify each affected controller. - The final EDPB's guidelines on personal data breach notification recommend that the contract between the controller and processor set out timing, which can include requirements for early notification by the processor. - The EDPB recommends phased notification in order to help the controller meet the requirement of notifying the supervisory authority within 72 hours. - The EDPB also acknowledges that, whilst the legal responsible to notify remains with the controller, a processor could make a notification on the controller's behalf where the controller has authorised the processor to do so as part of the contractual arragements between the parties.
+- All breaches have to be reported by the processor to the controller.
+Where there are multiple controllers affected by the processor's breach, the processor must notify each affected controller. - The Breach Notification Guidelines recommend that the contract between the controller and processor set out timing, which can include requirements for early notification by the processor. - The EDPB recommends phased notification in order to help the controller meet the requirement of notifying the supervisory authority within 72 hours. - The EDPB also acknowledges that, whilst the legal responsibility to notify remains with the controller, a processor could make a notification on the controller's behalf where the controller has authorised the processor to do so as part of the contractual arragements between the parties.